“Predictably Irrational” (2008) is a popular psychology book.

 For example, systems that do not allow us to drive after drinking (also read “Nudge“).

 Our tendency to procrastinate gets worse when we have total freedom, and the quality of our work drops.

-Dan Ariely divided his class in 3 groups who were supposed to hand in three different papers.
+Dan Ariely divided his class into 3 groups who were supposed to hand in three different papers.

 - One group had no deadlines, just handing all the papers in by the end of the last class.

-- And the third group had deadlines set by himself for each single paper.
+- And the third group had deadlines set by himself for every single paper.

 Self Control Hacks